hoya012/awesome-anomaly-detection/README.md

 *Last updated: 2018/8/29*

 ## What is anomaly detection?
 Anomaly detection is a technique used to identify unusual patterns that do not conform to expected behavior, called outliers.
+Typically, this is treated as an unsupervised learning problem where the anomalous samples are not known a priori and it is assumed that the majority of the training dataset consists of “normal” data (here and elsewhere the term “normal” means *not anomalous* and is unrelated to the Gaussian distribution).
+[Lukas Ruff et al., 2018; Deep One-Class Classification]

-In general, Anomaly detection is also called `Novelty Detection` or `Outlier Detection`, `Forgery Detection`, `One Class Classification`, `One Class Segmentation` and `Out-of-distribution Detection`.
+In general, Anomaly detection is also called `Novelty Detection` or `Outlier Detection`, `Forgery Detection` and `Out-of-distribution Detection`.

 Each term has slightly different meanings.
 Mostly, on the assumption that you do not have unusual data, this problem is especially called `One Class Classification`, `One Class Segmentation`.